 We all experience loss at some point in our lives.
-Grief is our natural response to loss and the way we grieve is unique to all of us.
+Grief is our natural response to loss, but each person grieves in their own unique way.

-Our therapists at PCS provide you with a safe and supportive space where you can process your feelings, so you can better understand your grief, learn ways to cope and heal from your loss, restore hope, and adjust to a new life.
+PCS therapists provide a safe and supportive space where you can process your feelings, learn how to better understand and express your grief, cope and heal from loss, restore your hope and experience a happier life.

 Meet our Therapists Who Can Help: